 You can submit your information at any time before your trip, and you are no longer obliged to include information such as your port of entry or arrival date and time.
 You are not allowed to submit on behalf of others.

 4. Traveling with mixed vaccination status or citizenship

-Other travelers who are not traveling for the same purpose or who are not completely vaccinated should not be included in a single submission unless they are:
+Other travellers who are not travelling for the same purpose or who are not completely vaccinated should not be included in a single submission unless they are: